Curriculumonline

 • 7 WORDPLAY Students see how an illustration can give a new meaning to an everyday word.

 • 9 SURREAL!
-With this activity, students become more aware of the surrealists, and they produce a drawing with an unreal aspect to it.
+With this worksheet, students become more aware of the surrealists, and they produce a drawing with an unreal aspect to it.

 • 11 CULTURAL TATTOO Students look at art from different cultures and design a tattoo based on some of the cultural images they have looked at.